 p.s.
 I would greatly appreciate it if you would pray for this Bible Blog ministry today!
 Please also consider partnering with us by financially supporting this ministry.
 Thank you!

-Worship Video: Today's readings remind me of Matt Redman's song "The Heart of Worship:"
+Worship Video: Today's readings in First John remind me of Addison Road's song "Hope Now:"

 God bless, Mike